Neotys-Labs/helm-neoload-web/README.md

 > [!CAUTION]
 > When using `services.<name>.*` values the `<name>` must map the name of a port declared in containers under `extra.containers.backend` or `extra.containers.frontend`.

+For a detailed example on how to use this feature take a look at [this example](./doc/sidecar-example/README.md).

 Parameter | Description | Default
 ----- | ----------- | -------